-Antony and Cleopatra, on stage at the San Francisco Opera from September 10 through October 5, 2022, is a co-commission and co-produced with the Liceu Opera Barcelona and the Metropolitan Opera New York.
+Antony and Cleopatra, on stage at the San Francisco Opera from September 10 through October 5, 2022, was a co-commission and co-produced with the Liceu Opera Barcelona and the Metropolitan Opera New York.

 From the Shakespeare Unlimited podcast.
 Published September 12, 2022. © Folger Shakespeare Library.
 All rights reserved.
-This podcast episode, "John Adams Gives Antony and Cleopatra the Operatic Treatment," was produced by Matt Frassica.
+This episode was produced by Matt Frassica.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster.
 Ben Lauer is the web producer.
-Leonor Fernandez edits a transcript of every episode, available at folger.edu.
+Leonor Fernandez edits our transcripts.
 We had technical help from Evan Marquardt at Voice Trax West in Studio City, California.

 Lucia Scheckner, the Dramaturg and Libretto Consultant for John Adams’s new opera, offers an inside look at the process of transforming Shakespeare’s play into a new musical form.

 Shakespeare Unlimited: Shakespeare and Opera, with Colleen Fay

 We talk with music librarian Colleen Fay about Shakespeare and opera, including Benjamin Britten’s English-language opera, A Midsummer Night’s Dream.

 The Queen of the Night: The Infinite Variety of Cleopatra

 A look at how Cleopatra has been portrayed on stage through the centuries.

 The Folger Shakespeare: Antony and Cleopatra